Rainier-PS/DogFace-PCB-Art/README.md

 - Making sure the vibration motor didn’t draw too much current
 - Finding the best placement for a keychain hole without interfering with traces

-### Advice

-- Start by drawing your shape first, then work the circuit into it
-- Test on a breadboard before soldering, especially with motors
-- Don’t forget to leave space around mounting or keychain holes

----